HeQSun/tetraDecoder/README.md

 tetraDecoder
 =
 Here we introduce the pipeline for achieving haplotype-resolved, chromosome-level genome assembly of tetraploids using long read sequencing and HiC sequencing.
-This is to support the analysis in [Sun_and_Tusso_et_al_2024].

 Pipeline of assembly
 =